 Additionally, if the model ever changes, then the training data will no longer be valid.
 Therefore, a new ROM must be created from training data collected from the updated model.

-To build the systems simulation, you have to start linking ROMs, algorithms and other physical data into a systems model.
+To build the systems simulation, you have to start linking Reduced Order Models, algorithms and other physical data into a systems model.
 For instance, now that you have a thermal ROM of the battery, you will need to add more physics to the system model — such as the current and voltage relationship within the battery.

 “Electrical engineers can think of a systems model like a circuit model, but when we talk about systems there is a multidomain aspect,” says Morgan.
 “Your system model might have electrical or thermal aspects and other mechanical configurations.”